matt0212/largedatawebsite/Research/personas.md

 ### What would help?

-- Having a one stop spot for everything you could ever want to know about moustaches
+- Having a one stop spot for everything you could ever want to know about swords
-- Being able to donate directly to the charity from the same site
+- Simple visuals

 ---

 ## Desmond

-*55, male, divorced, retired, history buff*
+*55, male, retired, history buff, sword collector*

 Desmond loves history and loves to read.
 His spare time is spent reading interesting and unusual historical facts on a wide variety of subjects.
-He's one of those guys who knows everything but nothing very important.
+His passion is swords.
+He collects them and even owns a small blade shop.
+Some customers would like to learn more about swords and Desmond would like to be able to recommend a place to look for information.

 **Personal goals**

-- Gain knowledge
-- Stay occupied during uneventful days
+- Help his customers with everything they want to know
+- Improve his collection and grow his store/customer base

 **Technology skills**

 - New to social media but staying current
-- Has a smart phone, tablet, laptop
+- Has a smart phone, tablet, laptop (beginner)

 **Likes**

-- Quiet and alone time
+- Meeting new people and making new friends
+- Educating people
-- Sharing cool facts with others
+- Sharing his passion with others

 **Dislikes**

-- Not knowing stuff
+- Not having answers
 - Being wrong

 ### What would help?